Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 ### ReplicaSet

 A ReplicaSet is a low level replication manager.
-It ensures that the correct number of replicates is running of a given Pod.
-However, Deployments are higher level and should always manage replicasets.
+It ensures that the correct number of replicates are running for a application.
+However, Deployments are higher level and should always manage ReplicaSets.
 You rarely have to use ReplicaSets directly.
 Unless you have a fringe case where you want to control the specifics of replication.

 ### DaemonSet

-So remember how I said Kubernetes is using Labels all the time?
-A DaemonSet is a controller that ensures that at any given time a given daemonized application is always running for a configured Node.
+Remember how I said Kubernetes is using Labels all the time?
+A DaemonSet is a controller that ensures that at daemonized application is always running on a node with a certain label.

 For example, you want all the nodes labelled with `logger` or `mission_critical` to run an logger / auditing service daemon.
 Then you create a DaemonSet and give it a node selector called `logger` or `mission_critical`.
-That will make Kubernetes look for a node that has that given label and always ensure that if a node exists it will also have an instance of that daemon running on it.
+Kubernetes will look for a node that has that label and always ensure that it will have an instance of that daemon running on it.
 Thus everyone running on that node will have access to that daemon locally.

 In case of my application the NSQ daemon could be a DaemonSet.
 I would ensure it's up on a node which has the receiver component running by labelling a node with `receiver` and specifying a DaemonSet with `receiver` application selector.